-Go to the eye doctor!
+Take your dog to the eye doctor!

 In my case, when we adopted Red who was blind, we went straight to a specialist.
-Our vet was wonderful, but going to him first would have wasted time, and in some cases that extra time could impact the outcome.
+Our vet was wonderful, but going to him first wouldn’t have wasted time, and in some cases that extra time could impact the outcome.

 Depending on the condition of the eyes, and the test results, your vet/eye doctor will discuss with you the options available.